BJPerez/MathisPhy-UQAC-3D/README.md

 ### Running

-While the program is running, press E to create a single rigid body with a non null linear and angular velocity.
-Press R to create 2 rigid bodies that are going to collide one onto the other; after the collision, we can notice their rotations.
-Press E or R deletes the already existing rigid bodies (to avoid unwanted collisions).
+While the program is running, press E to create a rigid body with a random position and velocity.
+Pressing E again replaces the body with a new one (with different position and velocity).
+The simulation ends when the body touches one of the edge planes (they correspond to the edges of the console).

 ## Authors